What Is Double Taxation—and How Can Expats Avoid It?

 3. Foreign Tax Credit

-Of all the possible ways to avoid US double taxation, the most reliable is generally the Foreign Tax Credit.
+Of all the options for avoiding US double taxation, the most reliable is the Foreign Tax Credit.
 In fact, this credit was instituted for the sole purpose of warding off double taxation for Americans living abroad.

-And in the event that your credit exceeds the amount you paid in foreign taxes, you can carry the excess over to reduce your tax liability in other years.
+If the Foreign Tax Credit you can claim exceeds the amount you paid in foreign taxes, you can carry the excess forward or back to reduce your tax liability in other years.
 And unlike the FEIE, the Foreign Tax Credit can be used to reduce taxes on both earned and unearned income.